Australian nationality law: Australian citizenship created

-Diverging developments in Dominion nationality laws, as well as growing assertions of local national identity separate from that of Britain and the Empire, culminated with the creation of Canadian citizenship in 1946, unilaterally breaking the system of a common imperial nationality.
-Combined with the approaching independence of India and Pakistan in 1947, comprehensive nationality law reform was necessary at this point to address ideas that were incompatible with the previous system.
+Diverging developments in Dominion legislation, as well as growing assertions of local national identity separate from that of Britain and the Empire, culminated with the creation of a substantive Canadian citizenship in 1946, breaking the system of a common imperial nationality.
+Combined with the approaching independence of India and Pakistan in 1947, comprehensive reform to imperial nationality law was necessary at this point to address ideas that were incompatible with the previous system.
 The Dominion governments agreed on the principle of equal standing for women in a reformed nationality system at the 1946 Commonwealth Prime Ministers' Conference and Australia amended its law to grant equal nationality rights in that same year.

 Australia enacted the Nationality and Citizenship Act 1948 to create its own citizenship, which came into force on 26 January 1949, shortly after the British Nationality Act 1948 became effective throughout the Empire on 1 January 1949.
 All British subjects who were born, naturalised, or resident for at least five years in Australia automatically acquired Australian citizenship on that date.
 British subjects born to a father who himself was born or naturalised in Australia and British subject women who were married to someone qualifying as an Australian citizen also automatically acquired citizenship on that date.

 All other noncitizens could acquire citizenship by naturalisation after fulfilling a general residence requirement.
 Candidates must have resided in Australia (including Papua) or New Guinea for at least four of the previous eight years, with one year of continuous residence immediately preceding an application.
 This was reduced to two of the previous eight years in 1973.
 Non-Europeans were allowed to apply for residency and naturalisation from 1957, if they were legally admitted and living in Australia for 15 years (reduced to five years in 1966).

 Almost all provisions to revoke citizenship from naturalised individuals were repealed in 1958.
 On the other hand, Australian citizens who acquired a foreign citizenship other than through marriage were automatically denaturalised and lost their Australian citizenship under this Act.
 Individuals who naturalised as Australian citizens conversely were not required to renounce their previous nationalities.

-Restrictions on Indigenous Australian rights were relaxed in 1949, when eligibility to enrol in federal elections was extended to any member of the First Nations who was already enrolled to vote in state elections or had been a member of the armed forces.
-Voting eligibility was extended to all Indigenous Australians in 1962, and following a 1967 referendum, they began to be included as part of state population counts in each national census.